Tennessee Education Lottery Scholarship Program (TELS)

 The FAFSA must be processed every year by September 1.

-A student may regain the TELS award beginning with the semester after attempting 48, 72, and 96 hours as defined by TSAC's TELS policy.
+You may regain the TELS award beginning with the semester after attempting 48, 72, and 96 hours as defined by TSAC's TELS policy.
 Awards cannot be applied retroactively to prior semesters.
-You may submit a Regain Option Form to notify the Financial Aid Office of eligibility under the Regain Provision, or may contact your Enrollment Counslor by email, phone, or in person to request a TELS status review.
+You may submit a Regain Option Form to notify the Financial Aid Office of eligibility under the Regain Provision, or may contact your Enrollment Coordinator by email, phone, or in person to request a TELS status review.

 A student who, at the end of a semester, reaches the 72 or 96 hour benchmark and has a 2.75 - 2.99 TELS GPA and at least a 3.0 MTSU semester GPA for the current semester in which the benchmark is reached may be provisionally eligible for the TELS award.
 The student must earn a 3.0 MTSU semester GPA for each semester (including the benchmark semester) and must be enrolled full-time each fall and spring semester to maintain TELS eligibility under the provisional rules.
 Students may use the Repeat and Regain Options to be eligible under provisional rules.